Sheldon Hackney

-Francis Sheldon Hackney (December 5, 1933 – September 12, 2013) was a prominent American educator.
-He was the Boies Professor of United States History at the University of Pennsylvania.
+Francis Sheldon Hackney (December 5, 1933 – September 12, 2013) was an American educator, historian, and chairman of the National Endowment for the Humanities.
+He was president of Tulane University from 1975 to 1980 and president of the University of Pennsylvania from 1981 to 1993.

 Early life

-Hackney was born in Birmingham, Alabama in 1933, and educated in the Birmingham public school system.
-He was a graduate of Ramsay High School.
-After graduating from Vanderbilt University, Hackney earned his Ph.D. in American History at Yale University, where he worked with eminent Southern historian C. Vann Woodward.
-He subsequently served in the Navy for five years.
+Hackney was born in Birmingham, Alabama on December 5, 1933, and educated in the Birmingham public school system.
+He had four brothers.
+He was a graduate of Ramsay High School and also took courses at Birmingham Southern College.
+After graduating from Vanderbilt University, Hackney earned his Ph.D. in American History at Yale University in 1966, where he worked with eminent Southern historian C. Vann Woodward.
+He previously served in the Navy for five years, beginning in 1956.
+He served on the USS James C. Owens from 1956 to 1959.

 Career

 Hackney began his career as a lecturer in history at Princeton University.
 There, he taught in an Upward Bound program for disadvantaged students and played a role in the creation of the university's African American Studies program.
 While at Princeton, he moved into administration, serving as the provost from 1972 to 1975.

 From 1975 to 1980, Hackney was the president of Tulane University.
 At Tulane, Hackney was best known for approving the November 1979 decision to tear down Tulane Stadium, the on-campus home of the Green Wave football team from 1926 through 1974.
 The Wave moved to the Louisiana Superdome upon its completion in August 1975.
-Tulane Stadium stood vacant for nearly five years after Tulane and the NFL's New Orleans Saints played their final games there, hosting high school football games and an ill-fated ZZ Top concert in 1976.
+Tulane Stadium stood vacant for nearly five years after Tulane and the NFL's New Orleans Saints played their final games there, hosting high school football games and an ill-fated ZZ Top concert in 1976, where many fights broke out during the show.

+President of the University of Pennsylvania

 Hackney was president of the University of Pennsylvania from 1981 to 1993.
 He was elected to the American Philosophical Society in 1988.
 He was also the Chairman of the National Endowment for the Humanities (NEH) from 1993 to 1997, appointed by President Clinton.
 His defining initiative in the job was his first: "A National Conversation on American Pluralism and Identity," a project that helped finance and shape about 1,400 public meetings from 1994 to 1997.

 Hackney specialized in the history of the American South since the Civil War.
-He had in an interest in American utopias and other social movements with an emphasis on the Civil Rights Movement and the 1960s.
+He had in an interest in American utopias and other social movements with an emphasis on the Civil Rights Movement and the 1960s, and served on the Board of Editors of the Journal of Southern History.
 Among the articles and books on history that Hackney published, Populism to Progressivism in Alabama won the Albert J. Beveridge Award of the American Historical Association.
-Dixie Redux: Essays in Honor of Sheldon Hackney, an edited collection of essays authored by his former students and collaborators will be released in November 2013.
+Dixie Redux: Essays in Honor of Sheldon Hackney, an edited collection of essays authored by his former students and collaborators was released in November 2013.